PNNL-Comp-Mass-Spec/DMS-Analysis-Manager/README.md

 # DMS Analysis Manager

-The DMS Analysis Tool Manager is a part of the PRISM, the Proteomics Research Information and Management System.
+The DMS Analysis Tool Manager is a part of PRISM, the Proteomics Research Information and Management System.
 The analysis manager performs automated processing of available job steps, tracked by the in the DMS_Pipeline database.
 Plugin DLLs implement